USEPA/MCSimMod/README.md

 R -e "covr::report(file='coverage_html/index.html')"
 ```

-### Code formatting
+## Code Formatting

-To keep the source code consistent, we use the [styler](https://styler.r-lib.org/) package to format R code.
-A specific version of the package is installed to ensure that results are consistent.
+To maintain a consistent format for all `MCSimMod` source code, we use the [styler](https://styler.r-lib.org/) package to format R code.
+Note that we use a specific version of the package.
 ```R
 # install the pinned version
 install.packages("styler", version="1.10.3")